Advanced Configurations

 #

-# 2. Subnets that are configured to not assign public IPs (the
+# 2. Subnets that are configured to not assign public IPs by default

 #